Pink Day Planning Guide

 Pink Day is a way for independent garden centers across the U.S. and Canada to host fundraisers for breast cancer research.
 They are unique, wholly customizable events that are fun for you, your staff, your customers, and your community!

-How it began: Since the first pink ‘Annabelle’ hydrangea - Invincibelle Spirit, and now Invincibelle Spirit II - was introduced in 2009, $1 of every plant sold has been donated to The Breast Cancer Research Foundation®.
-Independent garden centers have been a key part of reaching our million dollar goal by hosting Pink Days, events to raise money for breast cancer research and keep customers coming back after peak spring sales.
+Since the first pink ‘Annabelle’ hydrangea - Invincibelle Spirit, and now Invincibelle Spirit II - was introduced in 2009, $1 of every plant sold has been donated to The Breast Cancer Research Foundation®.
+Independent garden centers have been a key part of reaching our million-dollar goal by hosting Pink Days, events to raise money for breast cancer research and keep customers coming back after peak spring sales.

 On this planner page, you’ll find lots of ideas about how to create your own Pink Day event, but consider them guidelines.
 You and your staff have interests and talents that will make your Pink Day completely unique.
 Hosting a Pink Day is not about complying with long lists of requirements: It’s about building community, spreading the love of gardening, raising money for one of the most widespread forms of cancer, and spending time with your friends, family, and customers.